-- (i) This section applies to any DA that does not relate to the subdivision of land into three or more lots and to which Part 6 applies whereby development consent results in the removal of PKFTs and/or shelter trees. - (ii) Where a proponent chooses to seek the removal of PKFTs and/or shelter trees in accordance with a DA, provision must be made to compensate for the loss of the associated habitat. - (iii) To ensure that the provision of compensation is: - commensurate with the importance of habitat approved to be removed - is applied in an area that most appropriately contributes to the long-term sustainable management of the Campbelltown koala population.

-the proponent of the development shall agree to compensate for the loss of any PKFTs and/or shelter trees at a ratio of no less than 20 replacement trees (or the monetary equivalent') for every one that is removed.
+- (i) This section applies to any DA that relates to the subdivision of land into no more than two lots and to which Part 6 applies, which results in the removal of PKFTs and/or shelter trees. - (ii) Where a proponent chooses to seek the removal of PKFTs and/or shelter trees in accordance with a DA, provision must be made to compensate for the loss of the associated habitat. - (iii) To ensure that the provision of compensation is: - equivalent to the importance of habitat to be removed - geographically appropriate so as to contribute to the longterm conservation and viability of Campbelltown's koalas the proponent shall be required to compensate for the loss of any PKFTs and/or shelter trees at the following ratio of replacement trees (or the monetary equivalent1) for every individual tree that is removed: